 Traditional Elements

-As the tradition developed in slavery times, strong elements of Christian belief were grafted onto it.
+The tradition of using vocals without instruments developed during slavery, when coastal planters prohibited the use of drums due to fears they could signal an uprising of enslaved people.
+Over time strong elements of Christian belief were grafted onto it.
 The ring shout was first described in detail during the Civil War (1861-65) by outside observers in coastal regions of South Carolina and Georgia.
 Its practice continued in those areas well into the twentieth century, even as its influence was felt in altered forms, like spiritual, jubilee, gospel music, and elements of jazz.
-By the last quarter of the twentieth century, however, the ring shout itself was presumed to have died out until its rediscovery in 1980 in McIntosh County.
+By the last quarter of the twentieth century, however, the ring shout itself was presumed to have died out until 1980, when music folklorists learned that a community in McIntosh County had still been practicing it for generations.

 McIntosh County Shouters